The-Social-Proof-Foundation/docs/getting-started/whitepaper.md

 # Whitepaper

 {% hint style="info" %}
+Our technical whitepaper is now available at [https://www.mysocial.network/whitepaper](https://www.mysocial.network/whitepaper).

-The technical whitepaper will be released alongside our testnet launch on **April 3rd, 2025**.
-In the meantime, we encourage you to explore our documentation to learn about our platform's core features, architecture, and technical specifications.
+The whitepaper was last updated on **May 2nd, 2025**.

+We encourage you to explore our documentation to learn about our platform's core features, architecture, and technical specifications.
 {% endhint %}